deficollective/defiscan/src/content/protocols/pwn/ethereum.md

 ## Autonomy

 There are no particular dependencies for the PWN protocol.
 Each proposal type is independent and can be used without the other proposal types.
 Some proposal types are oracle-less and don't require any external dependencies.
 Some proposals are using Chainlink price feeds for credit pricing during the loan creation.
 After a loan is created, it is immutable and oracles are not used anymore.
 Furthermore, users can utilise funds from other protocols with PWN Pool Hooks.
-All of these are on opt-in basis and their failiure doesn't affect the core protocol in any way.
+All of these are on opt-in basis and their failure doesn't affect the core protocol in any way.

 > Autonomy score: Low

 ## Exit Window

-Permissions are controlled by the PWN DAO and any parameter changes don't affect existing running loans, therefor there isn't a need for an exit window.
+Permissions are controlled by the _PWN DAO_ and parameter changes do not affect existing running loans, therefore there is no need for an exit window.
 Once a user starts using the protocol (creates a loan), the rules cannot change for them.

 > Exit Window score: Low